Guide to pineapples

 This recipe calls for tinned pineapple, but you could use fresh pieces of pineapple too.
 Sticky, fruity and fluffy all at once, these sweet cakes are a classic retro dessert.

-Play Video: Crispy Sweet & Sour Pork Belly Salad
+GET THE RECIPE: Crispy Sweet and Sour Pork Belly Salad by Passage to Asia